femfataal/mdm-art-repo/journal.md

+## Entry 8:23 ##
+still working on the base colour, but I have to stop because I'm tired as hell.
+I'll have to finish it tomorrow.
+RIght now we're still at the stage of: I hate everything about this, but I know once I start adding detail and shade, it'll come together again.
+Thinking of draining the colour out in post to give it a bit more of a horror-y look

 ## Entry 7:45 ##
 Line out of gate is done now too.
 I've cut a couple corners to speed things up.
 But now it's on to the fun part.
 Shading.
 ## Entry 7:13 ##